bearbordersmall.GIF

-For anyone entering the field of Greek mythology, the two volumes by Robert Graves entitled The Greek Myths (Penguin) are a masterful synthesis, with copious references.
+FOR anyone entering the field of Greek mythology, the two volumes by Robert Graves entitled The Greek Myths (Penguin) are a masterful synthesis, with copious references.
 Another useful summary, with many notes and references, is A Handbook of Greek Mythology by H. J. Rose (Methuen).
 For other background information I consulted the Oxford Classical Dictionary (Oxford University Press) and the Dictionary of Classical Mythology by Pierre Grimal (Blackwell); the latter, in particular, contains a fund of references.

-The starting point for all studies of Greek star lore is a poem called the Phaenomena (Appearances), written c.275 BC by Aratus of Soli.
+The starting point for all studies of Greek star lore is a poem called the Phaenomena (Appearances), written c.
+275 BC by Aratus of Soli.
 The Phaenomena of Aratus is based on a book of the same name written the previous century by the Greek scientist Eudoxus of Cnidus.
 No copies of the book by Eudoxus have been preserved; we have only Aratus’s poem.
 An English translation by G. R. Mair is available in the Loeb Classical Library series (Harvard University Press and Heinemann).
-A more recent translation and commentary on the poem is Aratus: Phaenomena by Douglas Kidd (CUP, 1997).
+A more recent translation and extensive commentary on the poem is Aratus:Phaenomena by Douglas Kidd (CUP, 1997).

 The Latin adaptation of Aratus that was reputedly written by Germanicus Caesar in the early part of the first century has been translated by D. B. Gain; see The Aratus Ascribed to Germanicus Caesar (Athlone Press, 1976).
 A Latin work with many echoes of Aratus is Astronomica by the Roman poet Marcus Manilius, written early in the first century AD.
 It has been translated into English by G. P. Goold in the Loeb Classical Library.

 Apollodorus was a Greek writer who produced an encyclopedic summary of Greek myths called the Library; I referred to the Loeb translation by Sir J. G. Frazer.
 Many popular myths received their definitive retelling in the works of the Roman writer Ovid; for his Metamorphoses I used the Penguin translation by Mary Innes and the Loeb edition of his Fasti by Sir J. G. Frazer.
 My source for Apollonius Rhodius was the Penguin translation by E. V. Rieu.
-For Ptolemy’s Almagest I consulted G. J. Toomer’s thoughtful translation (Duckworth, 1984).
-For an online version of Ptolemy’s catalogue, see

 For the origin of star names, I have relied on the booklet A Dictionary of Modern Star Names (originally Short Guide to Modern Star Names and Their Derivations) by Paul Kunitzsch and Tim Smart (Sky Publishing, 2006).
 Useful background on star names can also be found in an article by Dr Kunitzsch in the January 1983 issue of Sky & Telescope.
 A collection of Dr Kunitzsch’s scientific papers has been reprinted as The Arabs and the Stars (Variorum, 1989).
 An illuminating paper by Gwyneth Heuter on the origin of star names is to be found in Vistas in Astronomy, vol. 29, 1986, p.237.

 Archie Roy’s speculations about the origin of the constellations are contained in his paper in Vistas in Astronomy, vol. 27, 1984, p.171.
 Arguments by Bradley E. Schaefer for a later date of origin are to be found in Journal for the History of Astronomy, vol. 35, 2004, p.161.
-E. R. Knobel’s analysis of the star catalogue of Frederick de Houtman is in the Monthly Notices of the Royal Astronomical Society, vol. 77, 1917, p.414.
+E. B. Knobel’s analysis of the star catalogue of Frederick de Houtman is in the Monthly Notices of the Royal Astronomical Society, vol. 77, 1917, p.414.
 (See also Knobel’s subsequent note.)

 R. H. Allen’s Star Names, Their Lore and Meaning (Dover) and W. T. Olcott’s Star Lore of All Ages (Putnam’s) are fun to dip into, but I have not used them as prime sources for mythology.